fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 // output: [ 1, 4, 9, 16, 25 ]
 {% endhighlight %}

-Reduce function has access to the previous value, current value, and the corresponding array.
 The following example reduces an input array to the product of its elements.

 {% highlight javascript linenos %}
 var arr = [1, 2, 3, 4];